nrfconnect/sdk-nrf/applications/asset_tracker_v2/doc/asset_tracker_v2_description.rst

 Mandatory library configuration
 ===============================

-You can set the mandatory library-specific Kconfig options in the :file:`prj.conf` file of the application.
+You can set the mandatory library-specific Kconfig options in the designated :file:`overlay-<feature>.conf` file located in the root folder of the application.

 Configurations for AWS IoT library
 ----------------------------------

+These options are located in the :file:`overlay-aws.conf` file.

 * :kconfig:`CONFIG_AWS_IOT_BROKER_HOST_NAME`
 * :kconfig:`CONFIG_AWS_IOT_SEC_TAG`